ConjoinedCats/hgmg/docs/design.md

 The location of the viewer is called the "focus" and this is a RootAddress property.
 The viewer has a preference for outward limit and inward limit.
 Because the world is infinite in two directions the limits contrain processing for close-by detail and far-distant features.

+## Module Design

+Phases

+- Download/reload HOMG
+- Parse HOMG into HyperRegistry of HyperReferences
+- starting at Focus construct a RenderTree

 ## Rendering

 ### 1D